-Fanon, 1964, p.
-38
+Fanon 1964:38

-Universities have plowed on with a system that is ineffective and doesn't engage with the multiple forms of racisms-structural, institutional, cultural, interpersonal, direct, indirect, overt, covert etc. - that result in serious adversity for BAME staff and students.
+Universities have ploughed on with a system that is ineffective and doesn't engage with the multiple forms of racisms - structural, institutional, cultural, interpersonal, direct, indirect, overt, covert etc. - that result in serious adversity for BAME staff and students.
 Worse, it provides an inoculation for those in power against accusations of indifference, inaction or hubris.
-The recent EHRC report into "racial harassment" records "anti-white bias" alongside and as if it were equivalent to racism against BAME and students of color.
-Yet taking this position is seen as a way to "open conversation", and get people "to the table" or "to buy-in" (phrases I have heard used repeatedly).
+The recent EHRC report into 'racial harassment' records 'anti-white bias' alongside and as if it were equivalent to racism against BAME and students of colour.
+Yet taking this position is seen as a way to 'open conversation', and get people 'to the table' or 'to buy-in' (phrases I have heard used repeatedly).
 In a climate of permissive forgiveness, people slide from plausible deniability, often couched in terms of ignorance, to disavowal.
-A major problem facing BAME staff and students is the outright denial of the frequency and effects of racism when they speak out against it or point it out in processes or practices (Batty, 2019).
+The major problem facing BAME staff and students is the outright denial of the frequency and effects of racism when they speak out against it, or point it out in processes or practices.

 This is the climate in which the anti-racist work takes place, where people are afraid to talk about race and racism, unless of course they are the ones on the receiving end of it and live it.
-Nonetheless, universities are compelled to address diversity and inclusivity in a "global knowledge economy" and an international market for students and staff.
+Nonetheless, universities are compelled to address diversity and inclusivity in a 'global knowledge economy' and an international market for students and staff.